vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Package Manager/Manually Adding Packages.md

     It is important to note that the last entry should not have a trailing comma.
 This is invalid JSON and Unity will fail to load the manifest.
 3. Save the manifest and return to Unity.

-See [Package Manifest](https://docs.unity3d.com/Manual/upm-manifestPkg.html) for more information.
+See [Project Manifest](https://docs.unity3d.com/Manual/upm-manifestPrj.html) for more information.

 [^1]: You can find the documentation for packages by looking in the [packages by keywords](https://docs.unity3d.com/Manual/pack-keys.html) section of the Unity Manual.